Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

 - CON-3: Users should be authenticated before joining the room
 - CON-4: Network connection between user and server must have low bandwidth and be reliable
 - CON-5: The system must be accessed through a web browser such as Chrome, Firefox Safari, etc.

+## Step 3: Choose One or More Element to Refine
+In this case, the element to refine is the entire USChat system.
+This refinement is performed through decomposition.